jonhiggs/jcb/README.md

 - There are a total of twenty-seven transactions.
 - That one transaction has been modified but not saved.
 - That zero transactions are tagged.

+---

+In keeping with the Unix philosophy, it does not connect to your bank at all.
+Instead, you can produce and import transactions from a TSV file.

+It does not manage multiple bank accounts.